Helmsley Castle

 Helmsley Castle Highlights

 The earthworks alone make Helmsley Castle worth a visit.
 The massive ditches and hills completely surround the castle making it difficult to attack.
-In fact it was only due to starving out the inhabitants that Helmsley Castle was successfully besieged during the Civil War.
+In fact, it was only due to the starving of the inhabitants that Helmsley Castle was successfully besieged during the Civil War.

-At the South end of the castle stands the large remains of the barbican which had a drawbridge and was flanked by to massive drum towers.
+At the South end of the castle stands the large remains of the barbican which had a drawbridge and was flanked by two massive drum towers.

 Helmsley Castle Visitor Information